klonyyy/MCUViewer/README.md

 ## Why
 I'm working in the motor control industry where it is crucial to visualize some of the process data in real-time.
 Since the beginning, I have been working with [STMStudio](https://www.st.com/en/development-tools/stm-studio-stm32.html), which is, or rather was a great tool.
 Unfortunately, ST stopped supporting it which means there are some annoying bugs, and it doesn't work well with mangled c++ object names.
 Also, it works only on Windows which is a big downside.
-If you've ever used it you probably see how big of an inspiration it was for creating STMViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - has, in my opinion, too much overhead on adding variables, plots and writing values.
+If you've ever used it you probably see how big of an inspiration it was for creating MCUViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - has, in my opinion, too much overhead on adding variables, plots and writing values.
 I think it's designed for creating dashboards, and thus it serves a very different purpose.
-On top of that, I think the plot manipulation is much worse compared to STMStudio or STMViewer.
+On top of that, I think the plot manipulation is much worse compared to STMStudio or MCUViewer.

-Since the Trace Viewer module was added STMViewer has a unique property of displaying SWO trace data which both CubeMonitor and STMStudio currently lack.
+Since the Trace Viewer module was added MCUViewer has a unique property of displaying SWO trace data which both CubeMonitor and STMStudio currently lack.
 Moreover it now supports JLink programmer as well.

-## 3rd party projects used in STMViewer
+## 3rd party projects used in MCUViewer

 1. [stlink](https://github.com/stlink-org/stlink)
 2. [libusb](https://github.com/libusb/libusb)